 Barbeque sauces tend to burn easily because of the sugars in them, and turn black owing to tomato content.

 When you’re grilling a steak that’s maybe only going to be on the grill 5 to 15 minutes in total, you can slather the sauce on before you slap the steak on the grill.
-If you’re grilling something that’s going to be on much longer, such as pork or a piece of chicken, apply the barbeque sauce during the last 10 to 15 minutes of cooking, or it will just go black, crusty and horrible.
+If you’re grilling something that’s going to be on much longer, such as pork or a piece of chicken, apply the barbeque sauce during the last 10 to 15 minutes of cooking, or it will just burn and go black, crusty and unpalatable.

-An eastern North Carolina barbeque sauce, provided as an illustration of a tomato-free version:
+This is an eastern North Carolina barbeque sauce, provided as an illustration of a tomato-free version:

-2 cups (16 oz / 500ml) cider vinegar
+2 cups (16 oz / 500 ml) cider vinegar

 2 tablespoons brown sugar